mushroom8009/Aeteryte-Ticketer/README.md

 This should originally be implemented by MINION.<br>
 Please allow for a certain degree of malfunction.<br>
 All aetherytes for each expansion to FFXIV must be open<br>
-If you do not need it,<br>
-delete the entire folder or turn it off in the profiler.<br>
 Teleport to housing areas is not supported.<br>
 Unfortunately, AH's one-click teleport does not work properly.<br>
 However, the transfer to GC and teleportation in MB mode will work.